acaly/LightDx/README.md

 most important funtions in Direct3D, but heavily relys on .NET Framework on other works.

 ## **Note**
-I'm using new features in C# 7.3, so the code or the nuget package may not work unless you use the preview version of Visual Studio.
-You can find an older version instead.
+This is a work in progress, so public APIs are expected to have breaking changes.

+I'm using new features in C# 7.3, so the code or the nuget package may not work unless you use Visual Studio 2017 Preview.
+If you don't want to install another VS, you can find an older version of code or binary instead.
 Hopefully C# 7.3 will be published as release version soon.

 # Features
 * **Lightweight.**